Numerical approximation of doubly reflected BSDEs with jumps and RCLL obstacles: Numerical simulations

 \quad Table \ref{tab1} gives the values of $Y_0$ with respect to parameters $n$ and $p$ of our explicit sheme.
 We notice that the algorithm converges quite fast in $p$ and $n$.
-Moreover, the computational time is low.
+However, when $n$ is too small ($n=20$ and $n=50$), the result for $p=20000$ is quite far from the ``reference'' result ($n=600$ and $p=20000$).
+Concerning the computational time, we notice that it is low, even for big values of $p$ and $n$.

 \quad Figure \ref{img1} represents one path of $(\overline{y}^{p,n}_t,\overline{\xi}^n_t,\zeta^n_t)_{t\ge 0}$.
 We notice that for all $t$, $\overline{y}^{p,n}_t$ stays between the two obstacles.

 \textbf{Example 2 : predictable and totally inaccessible jumps}\\